 Yes, it's a hassle, but it makes a difference, especially because cakes baked in larger silicone baking molds are at a higher risk of cracking in the malleable molds than they would in metal pans.

-Greasing and flouring pans can be awesome though- one thing I do is substitute cocoa powder for flour when I'm baking chocolate cakes.
-It contributes to a better exterior appearance and is EXTRA fun to lick out of an emptied pan.
+Greasing and flouring pans can be awesome though.
+One thing I do is substitute cocoa powder for flour when I'm baking chocolate cakes.
+It contributes to a better exterior appearance and is extra fun to lick out of an emptied pan.

-Grease for Easier Cleaning
+5) Grease for Easier Cleaning

 Fully greasing and flouring these cups is not necessary, but you might consider spraying them with some sort of nonstick cooking spray.
-Alternately, you can keep them entirely clean by putting paper baking cups inside them and just using the silicone cups for structure.
+Alternately, you can keep them entirely clean by putting paper baking cups inside them and just using the cups for structure.

-- After they're dry, I may give the cups an additional wipe with a damp cloth, especially if I've made savory muffins in them, because they're more likely to harbor some residual grease.
+- After they're dry, I may give the cups an additional wipe with a damp cloth, especially if I've made savory muffins in them because they're more likely to harbor some residual grease.

 Silicone baking molds are good for more than just making cakes and muffins.
 Smaller silicone baking cups are also great for making: